-- 1. The events are run according to the British Rowing Rules of Racing and British Rowing's Row Safe: A Guide to Good Practice in Rowing ("Row Safe") as well as the navigation and competition rules of the Environment Agency. - 2.
-Competitors are responsible for their own safety, ensuring that their boats are safe and are prepared to the standards required by the "Row Safe" and the British Rowing Rules of Racing.
-Any boat that fails to meet the standard may be excluded from the race Rule 2-3-8). - 3.
+- 1. The events are run according to British Rowing's Rules of Racing and "A Guide to Good Practice in Rowing" (Row Safe) as well as the navigation and competition rules of the Environment Agency. - 2.
+Competitors are responsible for their own safety, ensuring that their boats are safe and are prepared to the standards required by British Rowing and the Rules of Racing.
+Any boat that fails to meet the standard may be excluded from the race (British Rowing Rule 2-3-8). - 3.
 Competing clubs and coaches are responsible for deciding whether their crews are competent to race in the prevailing weather conditions. - 4.
 The organisers will decide before the event, or on the day, whether to allow the event to proceed depending on the river and weather conditions, and the advice of the Environment Agency. - 5.
 Competitors must read and understand the competitors' instructions and examine the map of the course.
 They must be aware of the main local hazards and navigation directions, and must respond to the instructions of the race officials and umpires.